Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Summary

-In general, papayas are relatively richer in minerals and vitamins than apples.
-They contain more Vitamin A, Vitamin E, Vitamin B-complex.
-Papaya contains 13 times more Vitamin C. Nevertheless, apples contain less sodium, less saturated fat, and have a lower glycemic index than papayas.
+Papayas are relatively richer in minerals and vitamins than apples.
+They contain more Vitamin A, Vitamin E, and B-complex vitamins.
+Papaya contains 13 times more Vitamin C. Nevertheless, apples have a lower glycemic index than papayas.

 Introduction